 Unless everyone in the process agrees, an irrevocable letter of credit cannot be cancelled or changed.
 This means it provides a little more security than a revocable one.

 This type can be changed or cancelled at any time by the issuer.

 Once the buyer’s bank has issued the letter of credit, the seller can opt to have it confirmed by a bank of their choosing.
 This also provides more security than leaving it unconfirmed.

 As the name might suggest, this is a letter of credit that has been issued but not confirmed by a second bank.

 If there are intermediaries working in the transaction between buyer and seller, the letter of credit can be passed between parties on the receiving end of payment.

 Combinations of the above five types are also available, like a confirmed and revocable.
-In addition to the types already listed, letters of credit can also be:
+In addition to the types already listed, other types include:

 If the seller doesn’t expect to have to draw on a letter of credit but would like security just in case, they can have this in the form of a standby letter of credit from the buyer.

-If the buyer and seller expect to have a longer lasting relationship and multiple transactions, then a revolving letter of credit is useful for covering more than one transaction.
+If the buyer and seller expect to have a longer lasting relationship and multiple transactions, then a revolving letter is useful for covering more than one transaction.

-As a seller, having a letter of credit means a guarantee that you’ll receive the money due to you on time and in full.
-You have a sense of security surrounding the payment, provided that all terms and conditions are met, as all the risk is transferred to the bank or funder providing the letter instead.
+As a seller, a letter of credit is a guarantee that you’ll receive all the money due, on time.
+You have a sense of security surrounding the payment.
+Provided that all terms and conditions are met, as all the risk is transferred to the bank or funder providing the letter instead.